zainezq/C-Programmes/README.md

 4. Run the program:
 `./program`
 Replace `program` with the respective `exe` file name that you have given in step 3

+5. Follow the above compilation and execution steps for the specific project you want to work on.
+Each project may have its own source file (e.g., `program.c`), so make sure you are in the correct project directory and compile and run the corresponding source file.

+6. After running the program, you will see the output on your terminal (some may prompt for input), which is typically the result of the specific project's functionality.

+## Contributing

+We welcome contributions from the community!
+If you'd like to contribute to the repository, please follow these steps:

+1. Fork the repository on GitHub.
+2. Clone your forked repository to your local machine: `git clone https://github.com/zainezq/C-Programmes.git`
+3. Create a new branch for your feature or bug fix: `git checkout -b your-feature`
+4. Make your changes and test them.
+5. Commit your changes: `git commit -m "Description of your changes"`
+6. Push your changes to your forked repository: `git push origin your-feature`
+7. Create a Pull Request on the main repository's GitHub page.

+We will review your Pull Request and consider merging it into the main repository.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.